People's Agenda: Informal Debt (หนี้นอกระบบ)

-Aim to help loaners who are in debt to high-interest rate money lender, to shift their debts to formal financial institutions where interest rates are lower.
+Aim to help loaners who are in debt to high-interest rate moneylenders, to shift their debts to formal financial institutions where interest rates are lower.
 Debt reduction cards to prevent people returning to informal debt.
 Currently, there are 1,195,481 debtors who have registered under the government's debt refinancing scheme accumulating 122.8 Billion baht worth of informal debt.

 Prime Minister Abhisit Vejjajiva officially launched the program on 19 November 2009.
-Thai Citizen from nationwide are then open to register during December 2009 and all application would be process from February to April 2010.
+Thai Citizen from nationwide are then open to register during December 2009 and all applications would be processed from February to April 2010.
 After the application has been approved, six state-owned banks would settle down with the creditors on the debt.
 The maximum loan that a debtor can loan is 200,000 baht with a maximum of 10 year installment plan.

 Through the program, the government has reduced informal interest from informal debt up to 3 billion baht monthly.